-5) Raise the moisture tester to a vertical position so that the soil in the cap will fall into the pressure vessel (tap with hand to ensure all soil has fallen into pressure vessel).
+5) Raise the moisture tester to a vertical position so that the soil in the cap will fall into the pressure

 - 6) Shake the instrument vigorously so that all lumps will be broken up to permit the calcium carbide to react with all available free moisture.
 The instrument should be shaken with a rotating motion so the steel balls will not damage the instrument or cause soil particles to become embedded in the orifice leading to the pressure diaphragm. - 7) Shaking should continue for at least one minute with granular soils and for up to three minutes for other soils so as to permit complete reaction between the calcium carbide and the free moisture.
 Time should be permitted to allow dissipation of the heat generated by the chemical reaction.
 (Manufacturer suggests rotating the device for 10 seconds and resting for 20 seconds.
 Repeat the shake-rest cycle for a total of 3 minutes.) - 8) When the needle stops moving, read the dial while holding the instrument in a horizontal position at eye level.